 That is also one of the "5 no" principles including: No use of herbicides, no chemical fertilizers, no chemical pesticides, no growth stimulants, no modified varieties and protection of natural enemies that Phuong Hoang Farm coconut farm has consistently produced in an organic direction since 2018 until now.

 Leading us to visit the coconut garden, Mr. Nguyen Phi Truong introduced the entire farm surrounded by Chinh stream with a total area of about 20 hectares.
 Initially, he planted 4 hectares of coconut trees with 1,000 trees and many fruit trees including apples, guavas, plums, papayas...
 Of which, 2 hectares of coconut trees have produced a stable harvest of about 4,000 - 5,000 fruits/month.
-The coconut garden is designed to be planted in straight rows, with trees about 6m apart and a modern sprinkler and water-saving irrigation system is applied.
+The coconut garden is designed to be planted in straight rows, with trees about 6 meters apart and a modern sprinkler and water-saving irrigation system is applied.

 Mr. Nguyen Phi Truong, owner of Phuong Hoang Farm coconut farm.
 Photo: Architect.

 “To practice organic farming, experts say that the land needs to rest for 24 months and let grass grow naturally to detoxify the soil.
-I stopped production on this land for 3 years before planting coconuts,” said Nguyen Phi Truong, adding that the coconut variety grown on the farm is Ninh Da coconut (Ninh Hoa town) - one of the specialties in Khanh Hoa province that is favored by consumers for its sweet and delicious water, thin flesh, and green skin.
+I stopped production on this land for 3 years before planting coconuts,” said Nguyen Phi Truong, adding that the coconut variety grown on the farm is Ninh Da coconut (Ninh Hoa town) - one of the specialties in Khanh Hoa province that is favored by consumers because of its sweet and delicious water, thin flesh, and green skin.
 The seedlings were carefully selected by him from ancient coconut gardens in Ninh Da ward to ensure quality.

 Mr. Le Van Phat, technical manager of Phuong Hoang Farm coconut farm, affirmed: “The coconut plantation at the farm is completely clean from soil, water and fertilizer.
 The soil has been detoxified and treated according to recommendations, the water used to irrigate the coconut is mainly natural spring water.
-The fertilizer used is green manure from the remains of green trees in the garden and organic fertilizer imported from Japan, which is of very high quality.”
+The fertilizer used is green manure from the remains of green trees in the garden and organic fertilizer imported from Japan, which is very high quality.”

 Unique for "salt-eating" coconut